-This American Heart Association® initiative, sponsored by Portola Pharmaceuticals, addresses the need for improved identification and treatment of hemorrhagic stroke patients.
+This American Heart Association® initiative, sponsored by AstraZeneca, addresses the need for improved identification and treatment of hemorrhagic stroke patients.

-Set to launch later this year, the Hemorrhagic Stroke Initiative will evaluate new efforts to enhance the care of hemorrhagic stroke patients in hospitals and stroke centers across America.
+The Hemorrhagic Stroke Initiative is evaluating new efforts to enhance the care of hemorrhagic stroke patients in hospitals and stroke centers across America.

 Stroke is the No. 5 cause of death in the United States and a leading cause of disability.
 Hemorrhagic strokes make up roughly 10 percent of the nearly 800,000 strokes that occur annually, and they have a higher mortality rate than other types of stroke.
 Hemorrhagic stroke patients who are treated with novel oral anticoagulants, or NOACs, have an in-hospital mortality rate of 26.5%.

 More than 300 hospitals enrolled in the ICH layer in the first week after launch.

 Built on the foundation of Get With The Guidelines®

 The ICH Initiative began in response to the 2018 Clinical Performance Measures for Adults Hospitalized With Intracerebral Hemorrhage: Performance Measures for Healthcare Professionals From the American Heart Association/ American Stroke Association(link opens in new window).
 Built within the Get With The Guidelines program, this initiative leverages the hospital-based quality improvement program from provide tools and resources that increase adherence to the latest research-based guidelines.